Ngurlu

 The Ngurlu, also known as the Ngulutjara or Ngurlutjarra, are an Aboriginal Australian people of Western Australia.

 Country

 The Ngurlu lands, according to Tindale, extended over roughly 5,000 mi2 from Menzies to Malcolm.
 Their northwestern frontier ran to Mount Ida.
 Their eastern limits were around Lake Raeside and Yerilla, and the ephemeral salt lake known as Lake Ballard.
-The Ngurlu moved about over mugla scrublands as far south as where their natural boundary with the Maduwongga began, as the mulga yields way to mallee Eucalypt country, with its salmon gum bushland.
+The Ngurlu moved about over mugla scrublands as far south as where their natural boundary with the Maduwongga began, as the mulga yields way to mallee eucalypt country, with its salmon gum bushland.

 History

-As colonial intrusions advanced into the general area, whether from gold miners or people who took up large pastoral leases, considerable pressure was put on all tribes and the westward movement of the Waljen and Nangatadjara overwhelmed the Ngurlu.
+As colonial intrusions advanced into the general area, whether from gold miners or people who took up large pastoral leases, considerable pressure was put on all groups, and the westward movement of the Waljen and Nangatadjara overwhelmed the Ngurlu.